symonneguzman/portfolio/README.md

 # Portfolio
 ## About Me 👋
 Hi, I’m **Symonne Guzman**  certified Paralegal with a Bachelor's in Business Management and over two decades of experience as an Executive Assistant.
-I specialize in legal support, contract management, and corporate operations.
+I am pecialized in C-suite and legal support, contract management, and corporate operations.

 This portfolio highlights my evolving career path as I transition into legal and corporate operations roles.
 I bring deep expertise in executive operations, stakeholder communication, project coordination, and contract lifecycle management.
 I’m passionate about structure, clarity, and helping legal teams operate efficiently and compliantly.